codacy/docs/docs/organizations/managing-security-and-risk.md

 ### Open finding history

-The **Open finding history** panel displays a graph showing weekly trends of open findings from the past three months, grouped by severity.
+The **Open findings history** graph shows weekly trends of open findings from the past three months, grouped by severity.

 For a detailed view of the distribution on a specific week, hover over the graph.